muut/riotjs-admin/doc/modular.md

 # What is Riot.js?

 ## 1. A minimal approach to MV* world
-Riot is a client-side MVP framework to build modular single page applications.
+Riot is a client-side MVP library to build modular single page applications.
 It weights 1kb and has 3 public methods so it's extremely simple and easy to learn.
 You'll be in complete control and there is no extra stuff on your way.
 You start small and add stuff as you need it.
 Not the other way around.
 Minimal approach helps everyone to understand the pieces that make your application.

 ## 2. Vanilla JavaScript and jQuery
 Riot uses vanilla JavaScript to structure the code and jQuery to build the user interaction.
 You'll master classic design patterns and elementary JavaScript instead of framework specific idioms.
 Frameworks come and go but universal programming skills are forever.